Native Performance

 Fast, compiled, strongly typed, multi-paradigm, general-purpose

-No implicit conversions, no hidden boxing.
-Built-in types span integers from 8-bits to 512-bits, multi-width characters (char8, char16, char32), slices, fixed arrays, tuples, structs, enums, and unions — all resolved at compile time.
+No implicit conversions and surprises.
+Primitive data types from 8 to 512 bits, multi-width Unicode characters, slices, tuples, structs, enums, and unions — all resolved at compile time, zero runtime cost.

-Compile at up to 150K LOC under 20 MB of RAM.
-The entire toolchain — compiler, package manager, formatter, and test runner — ships as a single binary under 3 MB with zero dependencies.
+The entire toolchain — compiler, package manager, formatter, and test runner — ships as a small single binary with zero dependencies.
 One download, everything included.

 import Std::Io::PrintLine;